 Trust can be established in this and many other cases through Accountability: those who try to cheat can be denounced by anyone who exhibit cryptographic signatures of double spending, at which point the user who cheated loses all the funds at stake and the user who did the denouncing (typically the miner who won the Consensus confirmation) receives a fraction of the funds at stake while the rest of the funds are returned to general pool of assets to mine.
 The fraction cannot be the totality, or else miners could try to cheat then immediately denounce themselves to recoup the double-spent funds; see in a chapter below an arithmetic justification for one quarter as a reasonable reward.

-That Trent is Alice's current Notary can be easily verified by Trent and Bob by consulting a recent enough version of the Consensus.
-Alice can change her Notary, but the change will take enough time to be confirmed and become effective that Trent and Bob could see if that were the case.
-Trent being Alice's Notary, knows what assets Alice possessed at the latest Consensus, and what she spent, which happened through him; he can therefore safely undersign any transfer of Alice's assets, and for a small fee will batch it with thousands or millions of other transactions that he will register with in a further Consensus.
+That Trent is Alice's current Payment Processor can be easily verified by Trent and Bob by consulting a recent enough version of the Consensus.
+Alice can change her Payment Processor, but the change will take enough time to be confirmed and become effective that Trent and Bob could see if that were the case.
+Trent being Alice's Payment Processor, knows what assets Alice possessed at the latest Consensus, and what she spent, which happened through him; he can therefore safely undersign any transfer of Alice's assets, and for a small fee will batch it with thousands or millions of other transactions that he will register with in a further Consensus.

 But how does Bob know that he can trust Trent?
 Because Trent is accountable: Trent posted a bond with the Consensus, that he cannot recover for a duration that leaves more than enough time for Trent to be found fraudulent and successfully sued.